hpc-uk/build-instructions/utils/pynamic/run_pynamic_1.3.3_archer2_gcc11.md

 Pynamic benchmark results
 ------------------------

-Running the benchmark produces three timings.
+Running the benchmark produces three timings that are written to the Slurm output file.

 1. The time taken to import all modules &mdash; `module import time`.
 2. The time taken to call a call a function from each module &mdash; `module visit time`.